Our Bell Ringers

-Our greatest area of volunteering is our essential bell ringers.
-It usually takes around six months to learn the basics of the art of Change Ringing, and most of this time is spent learning to control the bell.
-The skills required include co-ordination, a sense of rhythm (but not brute strength) and long-term commitment.
+It usually takes around six months to learn the basics of change ringing.
+Most of this time is spent learning to control the bell.
+The skills required include co-ordination, listening and a sense of rhythm.
+Brute strength is not required!
+As with learning to play any musical instrument, perseverance and long-term commitment are needed.